TodWulff/V2.2526_Config/README.md

 These activities are codified in those scripts and the associated backups of the various .cfgs they impute a backup of, as evidenced in the contents herein.

-As info (for my recollection more than anything) there are three Klippy files I have overtly edited to keep console noise to a minimum:
+As info (for my recollection more than anything) there are four Klippy files I have overtly edited to keep console noise to a minimum:

 	1) probe.py, I commented out the 'probe: open/TRIGGERED' and the 'probe at' console messages
 		# gcmd.respond_info("probe: %s" % (["open", "TRIGGERED"][not not res],))